 to minimize these financial losses while protecting contracted security workers.

-Advances in technology have made it so that construction sites can have increased surveillance while
+Advances in technology have made it possible for construction sites to have increased surveillance while

 cloud-based check-in apps installed on security guards’ personal cell phones help to ensure that guards’

-safety is being monitored regularly without creating any distractions for them while on the job.
+safety is being monitored regularly without creating any distractions while on the job.
 While

 security guards have a lot stacked against them, these technological advances may help to improve